“From here on out, the road is KAPUT,” said Aschalew, the local Help One Now director and our emissary here.

 We all rolled with laughter as her littlest, the mischievous one, the showboat (the Tariku of the family!) mugged for the camera and danced around.

 Help One Now came alongside Berkie’s family and helped them to develop a sustainable plan.
 You should have seen her sparkling almond eyes when she showed us her coffee plants, her enset plants, her two milk-producing cows.
-I was leveled by it.
+I was levelled by it.
 There is so much I’ve learned in these last few days.

 I’m going to get really real with you here.
 I don’t often talk about T’s origins, or the reasons he came to be with us.
 Tariku is a poverty orphan.
 Which is to say, that without the pressures of extreme poverty, he wouldn’t have suffered the trauma of separation, malnutrition, pneumonia- all the things that made his eyes so scared when we met him, his little legs hanging beneath him like skinny, limp noodles.